Mando-C137/moviewapp/README.md

 ## How do I deploy this?

-Follow our deployment guides for [Vercel](https://create.t3.gg/en/deployment/vercel), [Netlify](https://create.t3.gg/en/deployment/netlify) and [Docker](https://create.t3.gg/en/deployment/docker) for more information.
+Follow our deployment guides for [Vercel](https://create.t3.gg/en/deployment/vercel) and [Docker](https://create.t3.gg/en/deployment/docker) for more information.

 ## Next Steps

-- update prisma model and restart db
-  --> what to keep
-- generally store movie data or only top250 imdb??
-- ui